-There are six proposed changes to the existing scheme which are outlined in section 3.4.
-The proposed changes numbered 1, 2, 3 and 5 are likely to reduce the amount of support available to individual claimants under the scheme and hence Cabinet are asked to decide whether to implement these proposed changes.

-The proposed changes numbered 4 and 6 are not expected to impact on the support available to claimants, hence Cabinet are asked to approve these proposed changes.
+There are six proposed changes to the existing scheme which are outlined in section 3.6.
+The proposed changes numbered 1, 2, 3 and 5 are likely to reduce the amount of support available to individual claimants under the scheme.
+The proposed changes numbered 4 and 6 are not expected to impact on the support available to claimants.